-The following principles underpin the general approach to be taken.
-They draw on the DFAT M&E standards, sectoral good practice, and the needs of the RGC target ministries.

-Indicators and processes will firstly link to the needs of the two main government partners (the MoWA and the MoSVY) and contribute to over-arching monitoring requirements for the NAPVAW2 and the NDSP.

-To enable aggregation and comparative analysis of different approaches, grantees (likely to predominantly be CSOs) will be required to incorporate a small number of common indicators into their own M&E frameworks.
-These indicators will link to the NAPVAW2 and NDSP as appropriate (refer Annex 3 for further discussion).

-M&E activities will be outcome focused, and balance the need for regular accountability and contract compliance focused information with allowing the time required to collect, analyse and use meaningful information on what is bringing about change and what is not.
-This is particularly important for grantees that may be small organisations with limited M&E capacity.
-The Program will avoid over-burdening grantees with too frequent and excessively detailed reporting requirements, at the expense of having the time to undertake more learning and adaptation focused approaches.
+ACCESS will apply the following principles, drawing on the DFAT M&E standards, sectoral good practice, and the needs of the RGC target ministries.
+Indicators and processes will link to the needs of the two main government partners and contribute to over-arching NAPVAW2 and the NDSP monitoring requirements.
+Grantees will be required to incorporate a small number of common indicators into their own M&E frameworks, enabling aggregation and comparative analysis of different approaches.
+M&E activities will be outcome focused, and balance the need for regular accountability and contract compliance focused information with the time required to collect, analyse and use meaningful information; over-burdening grantees will be avoided.
 An emphasis will be on information analysis and use.
-This may be for various accountabilities, and also for decision making about approaches and priorities, for planning, and for catalysing replication of promising interventions.

-M&E will have a strong communications focus.
-M&E information can be used for the preparation of accessible products and events to facilitate the transfer of ideas and experience within Cambodia, as well as to contribute to the global knowledge base on GBV and disability programming.

-The M&E approach will have specific attention to ethics, particularly related to sensitive and inclusive methodologies for people affected by GBV and persons with disabilities.
-This will include accommodating the principles of do no harm across both technical areas.
-Specific to disability, the principle of 'nothing about us without us' is important when planning and evaluating disability interventions, and for research and evaluation linked to GBV, consideration will be given to relevant principles from feminist evaluation (see Batliwala and Pittman, 2010) and the WHO / PATH guidelines on researching violence against women (Ellsberg & Heise, 2005).

-Data will be disaggregated as relevant.
-Sex, age group (adult-children) and disability disaggregated data will be required of grantee implementing partners as standard.
-Where necessary government implementing partners will be assisted to include and analyse according to relevant disaggregation.
-Disability related research and evaluation will draw on the methodologies and questions of the Washington Group on Disability Statistics or other relevant updated valid/reliable tools.
+Knowledge management and contributions to evidence are relevant to advocacy, and for informing policy and programs.
+M&E will have a strong communications focus and will be used for accessible products and events facilitating transfer of ideas and experience, as well as contributing to global GBV and disability programming knowledge.
+Specific attention will be paid to ethics.
+The 'do no harm' principle will be applied.
+The principle of 'nothing about us without us' and the 'social model of disability' will also be applied, including in planning and evaluations.
+Feminist evaluation principles49 will be applied to GBV research and evaluation.
+Disaggregated data (sex, age group (adult-children) and disability) will be required as standard.
+Disability related M&E will draw on the methodologies and questions of the Washington Group on Disability Statistics or other relevant updated valid tools.50